 The Non-Executive of Allegiant Gold (AUXXF) is Buying Shares

+Following this transaction Shawn Nichols’ holding in the company was increased by 3% to a total of $446.8K.
 In addition to Shawn Nichols, 2 other AUXXF executives reported Buy trades in the last month.
-This recent transaction increases Shawn Nichols’ holding in the company by 1% to a total of $442.5K.

 See today’s analyst top recommended stocks >>